 Our Team

-• Jamie Alves
+• Jamie Alves - Co-Founder, Executive Director, & President

 In addition to her wildlife work, Jamie is the proud owner of two yoga studios in Rockland County, New York, where she cultivates inclusive, trauma-informed spaces for healing and community.
 With over a decade of teaching and leadership experience, Jamie has become known for her accessible and heart-centered approach to yoga, offering support to her community.